antithetic/consent-portfolio/apps/docs/src/content/docs/reference/basic-monorepo.md

 ---
 title: "Basic Monorepo"
-decription: "basic install for a monorepo"
+description: "basic install for a monorepo"
 ---

 ### Quick read on your current setup